gerbenjacobs/go-webshop-course/step1/README.md

 ### static/layout.html

 Time to create the main template for our site.
+We will use a _base layout_ and fill the content from other pages.

-We are using some Go HTML templating in here: `{{ template "title" . }}` this calls up on the stored template called 'title'.
+We are using Go HTML templating in here: `{{ template "title" . }}` this calls upon the stored template called 'title'.
 You can create this template either in Go, or in another file: `{{ define "title" }}Webshop{{ end }}`.

+Our `layout.html` requires both a template for `title` as well as `content`.

-Looking further we also see some use of `{{ if }}` and a lot of `{{ end }}` statements, to close everything.
+Looking further we also see some use of `{{ if }}` and a lot of `{{ end }}` statements to close everything.
 More about that in step 2.

-To learn more about Go HTML templating see https://gowebexamples.com/templates/ or https://pkg.go.dev/html/template.
+_To learn more about Go HTML templating see https://gowebexamples.com/templates/ or https://pkg.go.dev/html/template._

+You can copy the following, and adjust anything to make it fancy.
+We are using Bootstrap (directly loaded from a CDN) to give us some default developer-friendly design.
+This also adds responsive breakpoints, our webshop should look good on mobile devices!

 ```html
 <!DOCTYPE html>